Take a personal retreat to refresh, recharge, and take care of yourself in a new way. Here’s how.

 I love what I do with a passion and seem to have endless energy when it comes to writing blogs for The Holy Mess, studying how to run a website, creating new products, speaking, and running my online business, Faithful Finish Lines, with my partner Becky.

-Add this to my roles as a pastor’s wife, mom of 5, and job as a Family Advocate (plus training for my black belt in Tae Kwon Do), I juggle a lot.
+Add this to my roles as a pastor’s wife and mom of 5.
+I juggle a lot.